 Most networks you encounter will probably only run a single routing protocol like OSPF or EIGRP.
-Maybe you find some old small networks that are still running RIP that need migration to OSPF or EIGRP.
-What if you have a company that is running OSPF and you just bought another company and their network is running EIGRP?
+Maybe you find some old small networks still running RIP that needs migration to OSPF or EIGRP.
+What if you have a company that is running OSPF and you just bought another company, and their network is running EIGRP?

 It’s possible that we have multiple routing protocols on our network and we’ll need some method to exchange routing information between the different protocols.
 This is called redistribution.
 We’ll look into some of the issues that we encounter.
 What are we going to do with our metrics?
 OSPF uses cost and EIGRP uses K-values and they are not compatible with each other….RIP uses hop count.

-If you don’t feel 100% confident about your knowledge on OSPF and EIGRP then I suggest you stop reading now and read more about OSPF / EIGRP or do some labs.
+If you don’t feel 100% confident about your knowledge of OSPF and EIGRP, then I suggest you stop reading now and read more about OSPF / EIGRP or do some labs.
 One routing protocol can be difficult but when you mix a couple of them the fun really starts…

 Having said that, let’s take a look at a possible redistribution scenario:

 Look at the topology picture above.
 We have routers running EIGRP in AS 1 with the 10.0.0.0 /8 network.
 OSPF has multiple areas, and we have 184.108.40.206 /8 there.
 At the bottom, there are two RIP routers in the 220.127.116.11 /8 network.
 If we want full connectivity in this network, we’ll have to do some redistribution.

 Redistribution is not just for between routing protocols.
 We have multiple options:

 - Between routing protocols (RIP, OSPF, EIGRP, BGP).